andycowl/octopress/source/_posts/2010-12-22-essential-modules-your-new-drupal-7-site.markdown

 ---
+layout: post
+date: 2010-12-22 12:53:00
 title: essential modules for your new Drupal 7 site
-layout: post
 comments: true
-categories:
+categories: blogging
-    - drupal
-date: 2010-12-22 12:53:00
 ---
 People never ask me 'Hey Norman - what modules have you installed thus far on this wonderful Drupal 7 powered blog ?'